trOnk12/rijksmusem/documentation/README.md

 # Playing ads using your player

-AdswizzAdSDK gives you the possibility to choose whether to play the ad media with your player or let the SDK handle that for you.
+AdswizzSDK gives you the possibility to choose whether to play the ad media with your player or let the SDK handle that for you.
 By default, the SDK will play the ad.
 The AdManager object is player agnostic.
 This means that as long as you provide an **_AdManagerSettings_** object with an instance of your player before calling ```adManager.prepare()``` the adManager will use your player to play the ads.
 Your player must implement the **_AdPlayer_** interface.